Lavanya01237/FYP-Project-2/README.md

 This repository contains the code for the assignments of the course CZ4046 Intelligent Agents.

 - Assignment 1: Agent Decision Making
+- Assignment 2: Repeated Prisoners Dilemma

+## Tech Stack

+Before you get started with running the repository, make sure you have the following installed:

+- Java Development Kit (JDK 17+)
+- Apache Maven (Version 3.9+)

 ## Setup